How to become Proofreader

 Experience working in publishing or journalism could help you to find jobs.

-There's a lot of competition for work and many publishing companies do not advertise vacancies.
-Jobs are filled through word of mouth or recommendation.
+There's a lot of competition for work and publishing companies do not always advertise vacancies.

-You could develop a portfolio of paid or unpaid work you've done to show your skills to employers.
+You'll find it helpful to develop a portfolio of your work, paid or unpaid, to show your skills to employers.

 Further information